daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 To achieve this end, a striker combat focus might offer mastery of a particular style of martial combat, which could be training with a particular weapon ou martial art, ou the use of a unique tool (or even a kind of energy).
 A style might be something as singular as being the best at fighting a particular kind of enemy, ou something much broader, such as adopting a particularly vicious ou unsporting style.
 A striker combatant might use fire, force, ou magnetism as their preferred method of spiking damage.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** The weapon, tool, ou other special item ou substance (if any) required to engage in the particular style of combat.
+**Equipement Supplémentaire:** The weapon, tool, ou other special item ou substance (if any) required to engage in the particular style of combat.
 For instance, a dose of level 5 poison for Se Bat Sans Respecter de Règle ou Assassine, a trophy from a previously defeated foe for Battles Robots, ou stylish clothes for Combat avec Panache.

-**Minor Effect Suggestions:** The target is so dazzled by your expertise that it is dazed for one round, hindering all of its tasks.
+**Suggestions d'Effet Mineur:** The target is so dazzled by your expertise that it is dazed for one round, hindering all of its tasks.

-**Major Effect Suggestions:** Make an immediate additional attack using an attack provided by the focus as part of your turn.
+**Suggestions d'Effet Majeur:** Make an immediate additional attack using an attack provided by the focus as part of your turn.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Combat les Robots
 * Se Bat Sans Respecter de Règle